Resource Center > Job Seekers > 5 of the most effective LinkedIn headlines you should be copying

 To make your headline more impactful, you need to tell people what makes you special.
 Think of your headline as free advertising for your personal brand.

 Julia Bramble’s headline is a good example of a LinkedIn headline that promotes your personal brand.
-It not only explains what she does:
+It not only explains what she does and who she does it for:

-but it also highlights what qualities make her stand out from her competitors:
+But it also highlights her unique personality, which humanizes her and makes her stand out from her competitors:

 If you need some inspiration to create or improve your personal brand, check out this list of 10 best personal brand statements